Industry Insights

 Days 1-30: Foundation

-• Implement post-appointment feedback collection across all appointment types
+• Implement post-visit feedback collection across all appointment types (cleaning, recall, consult)

-• Establish baseline metrics for no-show rates, treatment acceptance, and patient satisfaction
+• Establish baseline metrics for no-show rates, recall confirmation, and client satisfaction

-• Train front desk and clinical staff on the feedback program and its goals
+• Train front desk and operational staff on the feedback program and its goals

 Days 31-60: Analysis and Action

-• Review the first month of feedback data for patterns
+• Review the first month of feedback data for operational patterns

-• Begin pre-appointment touchpoints for patients with upcoming visits
+• Begin pre-appointment touchpoints for clients with upcoming visits

 Days 61-90: Optimization